NexisCodeLabs/stokko-privacy/terms-of-service.md

 These Terms are governed by the laws of Algeria.
 Any disputes shall be resolved in the competent courts of Algeria.

 ## 12. Contact Us
-For any questions regarding these Terms, please contact us at: [Insert Developer Email]
+For any questions regarding these Terms, please contact us at: [ssecure90@gmail.com]

 ---